laguna03/holbertonschool-shell/io_redirections_and_filters/README.md

 9-Script to duplicate the last line of a file in this case iacta (tail -n 1 iacta >> iacta) 10-Script to delete all regular files with a .js extension in the current directory and all subfolders (find . -type f -name "*.js" -delet)
 11-Script that count number of directories and sub-directories in the current one (find -mindepth 1 -type d | -type d | wc -l)
+12-Script that displays 10 newest lines in the current directory (ls -1t | head)